The Pillars of the Earth

-Ian McShane, Rufus Sewell, Hayley Atwell and Donald Sutherland star in this adaptation of Ken Follett's novel - a love story set against a backdrop of war, religious strife and power struggles in 12th century England
+Ian McShane, Rufus Sewell, Hayley Atwell and Donald Sutherland star in this adaptation of Ken Follett's 12th-century story of love, war, religious strife and power struggles

 In the final episode, Aliena takes her child to France, exiled after giving birth to Jack's illegitimate son.
 There, she miraculously finds her lover and tells him of the collapse of Kingsbridge Cathedral.
 Having learned more about his real father, Jack is determined to return home to complete Tom's work.

 Philip, ousted as Prior of Kingsbridge after the roof's collapse, rejects an offer by Archbishop Waleran to become his archdeacon.
 Ellen warns Jack that Waleran is one of three men responsible for his father's death, and therefore wants Jack dead.